 Will you have enough privacy?

 As far as privacy goes, you won’t be able to lock a sliding barn door in place as easily, which could be annoying if you are trying to keep your family or roommates out.
-If you are installing the barn door in the entryway to a bathroom or bedroom, consider hook and eye closures or a latch with a strike plate.
+If you are installing the barn door in the entryway to a bathroom or bedroom, consider hook and eye closures or a latch with a strike plate for more privacy.

 Is your door header proportionate?

-Before tackling this DIY sliding door project, you need to keep in mind that a proportionate header is key, suggests Hum.
+Before tackling this sliding door installation project (and to avoid costly home DIY mistakes), you need to keep in mind that a proportionate header is key, says Hum.
 A header is a solid piece of wood that anchors your barn door, helping to distribute the weight of the door and adding stability.
 It also adds aesthetic value.

 “When detailing the opening, a proportionate header is key for decorative hardware,” Hum notes.
 “I find a simple block-finished edge without extra decorative trim is easiest to achieve, and it creates a clean, modern-cased opening for the barn door to be the main accent.”